 - See museums, go to a play, or visit interesting cultural events.
 A staycation is the perfect time to support the arts.

 - Do a day trip of an area 1-2 hours away that you’ve never been to or haven’t seen in years.
+Head to a lake near you and spend some time enjoying lake life.

 - Eat out every night at restaurants you’re really wanted to try.
 Have breakfast at a cool restaurant way across town.